wise-cube/wise-cube/Evaluation/README.md

 ###### Authors: Giulia Del Citto, Diego Sonaglia, Roberto Sorce

-To properly evaluate our product, according to our case of study, we decided to resort to the User Centered Design (__UCD__), considering different perspectives and factors that can affect the user experience.

-We are going to use a mixture of both subjective and objective metrics to evaluate the quality of service (__QoS__) and to understand how to improve it.

 - [X] Brainstorming with design advisor
 - [X] Mockup
 - [X] Evaluation 1
 - [ ] **Prototyping**
 - [ ] Evaluation 2
 - [ ] Product Development
-- [ ] Evaluation 3 ( feedback )
+- [ ] Evaluation 3 (feedback)

-After showing our product using a mockup, we'd like to collect the opinions of the users by prompting to submit a form with questions about:
+To properly evaluate our product, according to our case of study, we decided to resort to the _User Centered Design_ (__UCD__), considering different perspectives and factors that can affect the user experience.

+We are going to use a mixture of both subjective and objective metrics to evaluate the quality of service (__QoS__) and to understand how to improve it.

 ### Evaluation goals